christiancrisologo/deno-running-app-sample/readme.md

 # Prerequisite

-I made in Windows environment so you have to setup your Deno with Windows setup
+The app is running in Windows environment so here is my setup for windows user, for mac and linux user, you can use `homebrew` instead of `choco`

 - Install Chocolately (https://chocolatey.org/install)
-- The install deno using choco
+- Install deno using choco

   `$ choco install deno`